Ennead-Architects-LLP/NYU-HQ/sender/README.md

 # HTML Report Sender

-This folder contains a script that automatically sends the latest HTML report from your local machine to the NYU-HQ GitHub repository via GitHub Actions.
+This folder contains a script that automatically sends the latest HTML report from your local machine to the NYU-HQ GitHub repository.

 ## How It Works

 1. The script finds the latest HTML file in your local reports folder
-2. Sends it to GitHub via API to trigger a GitHub Actions workflow
+2. Uploads it directly to GitHub via the GitHub Contents API
-3. The workflow commits the HTML as `docs/index.html` in the repository
+3. The file is committed as `docs/index.html` in the repository
 4. The updated HTML is automatically published via GitHub Pages

 **Note**: Users do NOT need Git, Python, or any configuration.
 Just run the .exe!